The table below our top results for:

 The type of motor

 The motor is a hearth of an electric bike.
-Its power and placement will largely determine how your e-bike will perform on different terrains.
-When it comes to hunting bikes, their motors can roughly be divided into three categories.
+Its power and placement will largely determine how your ebike will perform on different terrains.
+When it comes to electric hunting bikes, their motors can roughly be divided into three categories.

-Rear hub motors – As the name suggests rear hub motors are placed inside the back wheel.
-Because they are easy to maintain, produce a lot of raw power and they are also very cheap to make, a lot of manufacturers use this type as their go-to choice.
+- Rear hub motors – As the name suggests rear hub motors are placed inside the back wheel.
+Because they are easy to maintain, produce a lot of raw energy and they are also very cheap to make, a lot of manufacturers use this type of throttle as their go-to choice.
 However, they produce low torque which means they are not that great climbers.

-Mid drive motors – Mid drive motors are installed into a protective case located between the pedals.
+- Mid-drive motors – Mid-drive motors are installed into a protective case located between the pedals.
 They don’t run the wheel directly but rather through the crank.
-This setup produces much stronger torque and allows the bikes to easily climb the hill.
+This setup produces much stronger throttle and allows the bikes to easily climb the mountain terrain.
 On the downside, they are a bit more expensive and harder to maintain.

-Ultra mid drive motors – An upgraded version of mid drive motors.
-What sets them apart is improved performance and greater level of control over the vehicle.
+- Ultra mid-drive motors – An upgraded version of mid-drive motors.
+What sets them apart is improved performance and a greater level of control over the vehicle.

-The range is a feature that describes the power and efficiency of the e-bike's battery.
+The range is a feature that describes the power and efficiency of the ebike's battery.
 Rather than telling you the battery's capacity (the number that means very little in real-life conditions), it tells you the distance your bike can pass in a single charge.
 The mountain terrain will be a significant factor here.

-Needless to say, you’d want to buy a unit that allows you to pass as much of distance between forcing you to resort to pedals (not the most pleasant experience taking into account the weight of the hunting equipment).
+Needless to say, you’d want to buy a unit that allows you to pass as much distance between forcing you to resort to pedals (not the most pleasant experience taking into account the weight of the hunter's equipment).